Twins vs. Cardinals Player Props Betting Odds

 Buxton Stats

-- Buxton heads into this matchup looking to extend his five-game hit streak.
-During his last five outings he is hitting .412 with five doubles, a walk and two RBI.
+- Buxton takes a five-game streak with at least one hit into this contest.
+In his last five games he is batting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games